yuvanist/json-merge/README.md

 **json-merge creates a single JSON array by reading JSON arrays from different files.**

+## Functions:
+  1. Supports non-english words as well.
+  2. Creates file only upto the maximum size.
+  3. Merging works for any array name.

 This program reads *base file name for input*, *base file name for output*, *maximum size of the output file to be created* from the user.